Charan: Traders and merchants

 They took advantage of their sacred position by assuming the occupation of carriers and traders as they were exempted from the payment of customs duties in Rajputana and the adjacent regions of Malwa and Gujarat in the pre-colonial period.Exercising their privilege to transport goods between various states with impunity and utilising the large wealth of cattle as pack animals, Charans were able to establish a "virtual monopoly of trade in North-Western India".
 Many Charans are said to have become wealthy merchants and money-lenders.
 Their caravans were considered to be insured against bandits.
 In Rajasthan, the Kachhela Charans excelled as merchants.

 Utilizing their favourable position since they had "exemption from perpetual and harassing imposts...they gradually became chief carriers and traders".
 In Mallani, Charans were described as "large traders" possessing great privileges as a sacred race being exempted from local dues throughout Marwar.

 Charan traders took large caravans of bullocks north to Marwar and Hindustan, and east to Malwa through Gujarat.
-They traded in various commodities including ivory, coconuts, alum, and dry dates which they take from Kutch while bringing back corn and tobacco from Marwar & Hindustan.
+They traded in various commodities including ivory, coconuts, alum, and dry dates which they take from Kutch while bringing back corn and tobacco from Marwar and Hindustan.
 Ivory, brought from Africa to Mandvi in Gujarat, was bought by Charan traders in return for grain and coarse cloth.
 From there, they transported ivory to be sold in Marwar.

 By late seventeenth and eighteenth centuries, they emerged as major suppliers of goods and weaponry to the warring armies of Mughal, Rajput, and other factions.
 They sold their goods in the markets ranging from Punjab to Maharashtra.